Gastroesophageal reflux - discharge

 Peptic esophagitis - discharge; Reflux esophagitis - discharge; GERD - discharge; Heartburn - chronic - discharge

 Gastroesophageal reflux disease (GERD) is a condition in which the stomach contents leak backwards from the stomach into the esophagus (the tube from the mouth to the stomach).
+It is common to have acid reflux once in a while.
+If it happens often and causes bothersome symptoms, it is called GERD.
 This article tells you what you need to do to manage your condition.

 Gastroesophageal reflux disease